sodafoundation/documentation/content/soda-gettingstarted/multicloud-local-installation-using-ansible.md

 ```
 ---

-### Configure SODA installer and environment variables
+### Configure SODA Multi-cloud installer and environment variables

 A SODA release conists of various projects which have their own release cycles and versions.
-To install SODA  projects and enabled the features following variables have to be enabled in the respective files as below:
+To install SODA  multi-cloud, the following variables have to be enabled in the respective files as below:

 #### Set Host IP address